Square root algorithms: History

 Heron's method from first century Egypt was the first ascertainable algorithm for computing square root.

 Modern analytic methods began to be developed after introduction of the Arabic numeral system to western Europe in the early Renaissance.

-Today, nearly all computing devices have a fast and accurate square root function, either as a programming language construct, a compiler intrinsic or library function, or as a hardware operator, based on one of the described procedures.
+Today, nearly all computing devices have an operable square root function, either as a programming language construct, a compiler intrinsic, library function, or as a hardware operator, based on one of the described procedures.

 Initial estimate

 Many iterative square root algorithms require an initial seed value.
 The seed must be a non-zero positive number; it should be between 1 and $S$, the number whose square root is desired, because the square root must be in that range.
 If the seed is far away from the root, the algorithm will require more iterations.
 If one initializes with $x_0=1$ (or $S$), then approximately $\tfrac12 \vert \log_2 S \vert$ iterations will be wasted just getting the order of magnitude of the root.
 It is therefore useful to have a rough estimate, which may have limited accuracy but is easy to calculate.
 In general, the better the initial estimate, the faster the convergence.
 For Newton's method, a seed somewhat larger than the root will converge slightly faster than a seed somewhat smaller than the root.

 In general, an estimate is pursuant to an arbitrary interval known to contain the root (such as $[x_0,S/x_0]$).
 The estimate is a specific value of a functional approximation to $f(x)=\sqrt{x}$ over the interval.
 Obtaining a better estimate involves either obtaining tighter bounds on the interval, or finding a better functional approximation to $f(x)$.
 The latter usually means using a higher order polynomial in the approximation, though not all approximations are polynomial.
 Common methods of estimating include scalar, linear, hyperbolic and logarithmic.
 A decimal base is usually used for mental or paper-and-pencil estimating.
 A binary base is more suitable for computer estimates.
 In estimating, the exponent and mantissa are usually treated separately, as the number would be expressed in scientific notation.